daheka/shadowfish/README.md

-# Authentication Server Branch
+# Rest Server Branch

-This is where the Authentication Server project is supposed to be pushed to
+This is where the Rest Server project is supposed to be pushed to